 Los Angeles Expungement Attorney

-In the state of California, an expungement is a legal process by which set aside and the case dismissed.
-Although the arrest, prosecution and exists, a notation in the court file, as well as in the California Department of Justice and FBI files, will reflect the entering of a not guilty plea An expungement does not seal or destroy your criminal record as is commonly retroactive dismissal.
-If you have questions regarding whether your criminal record can be expunged, please contact a Los Angeles criminal defense lawyer at Stephen G. Rodriguez & Partners to discuss your eligibility.
-We Contact Stephen G. Rodriguez & Partners to discuss your options with an attorney.
+An expungement in California is a legal process by which a criminal conviction, set aside and the case dismissed.
+Although the arrest, prosecution and conviction record still exists, a notation in the court file, California

+Department of Justice records, and FBI files should reflect the new not does not seal or destroy your criminal record as is commonly believed; it is a retroactive dismissal.
+If you have questions regarding whether your criminal conviction can be expunged, please contact a Los Angeles criminal defense lawyer at Stephen G. Rodriguez & Partners to discuss your eligibility.
+We

+Contact Stephen G. Rodriguez & Partners to discuss your eligibility with a knowledgeable and experienced attorney.

 How You Can Benefit From An Expungement